 As an extreme example, take a look at what happened to Digg after launching a redesigned site.
 Although this is an old case study, it’s still useful as a cautionary tale.

 As one of the original social bookmarking sites, Digg was an extremely popular site for sharing and discussing online content.

 But as social media sites like Facebook and Twitter gained in popularity, Digg decided to launch a redesign with a focus on social networking.
-This redesign was designed to highlight content shared by a user’s friends, instead of content that received the most upvotes from strangers.
+This redesign was designed to highlight content shared by a follower’s friends, instead of content that received the most upvotes from strangers.

 To be fair, this was a more drastic change than you might be planning to make with your site.